-When you are attempting to serve a household of different tastes, manage your day-to-day responsibilities, plan for tomorrow, and survive today—all while maintaining a scrap of personal dignity—well, sometimes nothing being wrong with a recipe is also everything that is exactly right about it.
+- Family-Friendly.
+The ingredients here are approachable and picky-eater-approved.
+When you are attempting to serve a household of different tastes, manage your day-to-day responsibilities, plan for tomorrow, and survive today—all while maintaining a scrap of personal dignity—well, sometimes you need to fall back on those go-to meat-and-potatoes kinds of meals that everyone will love.

-I have dozens of healthy slow cooker recipes and healthy crock pot chicken recipes on my site, but it’s the “dump and go”/“set it and forget it” ones like this Slow Cooker Honey Garlic Chicken and this Crockpot White Chicken Chili that are prized most for their ease.
+- Dump and Go.
+I have dozens of healthy slow cooker recipes and healthy crock pot chicken recipes on my site, but it’s the “dump and go”/“set it and forget it” ones like this Slow Cooker Honey Garlic Chicken and this Crockpot White Chicken Chili that are most prized for their ease.
 I’m happy to share that this crockpot chicken with potatoes and carrots fits that category too!

 How to Make Crockpot Chicken and Potatoes

 - Potatoes.
 For quick prep, I use baby potatoes, which can be quartered in a flash.
 Yukon gold potatoes are nice and buttery, and red potatoes are another creamy option.
-You can also use regularly sized Yukon gold potatoes; dice them into rough 1-inch pieces first.
+You can also use regular-sized Yukon gold potatoes; dice them into rough 1-inch pieces first.